 OXIDATION OF FATTY ACIDS OCCURS IN MITOCHONDRIA

 Although acetyl-CoA is both an end point of fatty acid catabolism and the starting substrate for fatty acid synthesis, breakdown is not simply the reverse of the biosynthetic pathway, but an entirely separate process taking place in a different compartment of the cell.
 The separation of fatty acid oxidation in mitochondria from biosynthesis in the cytosol allows each process to be individually controlled and integrated with tissue requirements.
 Each step in fatty acid oxidation involves acyl-CoA derivatives, is catalyzed by separate enzymes, utilizes NAD+ and FAD as coenzymes, and generates ATP.
 It is an aerobic process, requiring the presence of oxygen.

 Fatty Acids Are Transported in the Blood as Free Fatty Acids

 Free fatty acids (FFAs)—also called unesterified (UFA) or nonesterified (NEFA) fatty acids (see Chapter 21)—are fatty acids that are in the unesterified state.
-In plasma, longer-chain FFA are combined with albumin, and in the cell they are ...
+In plasma, longer-chain FFA are combined with albumin, and in ...